 She is quite literally the ‘housekeeper’, with her mania for cleaning and tidying, and her devotion to looking after children (not her own).
 So it is no surprise that her destiny is to be “mistress of Bleak House” (regardless of whether that’s what she actually wants).

 But a modern reader will find the ideology informing these ideas not merely outdated but dangerously pernicious.
 Dickens may respond both morally and emotionally to the image of woman as wife, mother and housekeeper, but as novels like Bleak House and David Copperfield amply illustrate, it’s a version of femininity which can both infantilize women and confine them within the domestic sphere.
 Not so much domestic angel as perpetual child and permanent prisoner.
 And it is this story that Hester’s narrative tells.

-I said earlier that I drew on two masterpieces of Victorian literature in constructing Tom-All-Alone’s, but that’s not strictly true.
+I said earlier that I drew on two masterpieces of Victorian literature in constructing The Man in Black, but that’s not strictly true.
 There was also a ‘third man’ – Henry Mayhew, author of London Labour and the London Poor, which is to Victorian non-fiction what Bleak House is to fiction.

 It’s a huge seething panorama of the filthy, crowded streets and the people who lived on them.
 Costermongers, fruit sellers, street performers, animal dealers, muffin men, or as he puts it, “toasting-fork makers, pin-makers, engravers, tobacco-stopper makers, stocking-weavers, cabbage-net makers, night-cap knitters, doll-dress-knitters, leather brace and garter makers, and glass-blowers”.
 To name but a few.